10 Things You Might Not Know About Chinese New Year

 3. IT WILL PROMPT BILLIONS OF TRIPS.

 Because the Chinese New Year places emphasis on family ties, hundreds of millions of people will use the Lunar period to make the trip home.
-Accounting for cars, trains, planes, and other methods of transport, the holiday is likely to prompt over three billion trips.
+Accounting for cars, trains, planes, and other methods of transport, the holiday is estimated to prompt nearly three billion trips over the 15-day timeframe.

 4. IT INVOLVES A LOT OF SUPERSTITIONS.